Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 And now we have headlines about Rust Belt on the Rhine.

-Whereas what the Americans are saying is that look, we can operate Nord Stream.
+Whereas what the Americans are saying is that, look, we can operate Nord Stream.

-What the Russians are saying is that look, we can we can start exporting energy to you, we can save you economically.
+What the Russians are saying is that, look, we can start exporting energy to you.

 You don't have to do this.

-But obviously there is a price, and the price is Ukraine.
+But obviously, there is a price, and the price is Ukraine.

-The reason for this is because NATO expanded to the Black Sea and expanded expanded to the Baltic Sea, meaning that it surrounded Russia's ports.
+The reason for this is because NATO expanded to the Black Sea and expanded to the Baltic Sea, meaning that it surrounded Russia's ports.

 And that's why when Ukraine first kicked off, the first thing the Russians did was save Crimea.